srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/cots_ue/source/index.rst

 		:align: center
 		:height: 360px

-	- Under the Network Operators find the network which you have just instantiated using srsLTE
+	- Under the Network Operators find the network which you have just instantiated using srsRAN

 	.. image:: .imgs/networks.jpg
 		:align: center